cetic/TSimulus/docs/source/missing/default.rst

     Mandatory.
 Must be ‘first-of’.

 generators
     Mandatory.
-A list of generators describing the underlying time series.
+A list of generators describing the baseline time series.

 **Example**::